Lakeland Orienteering Club

 Registration and Start times

 Registration for entry on the day will open at 1:00pm.
+Located just inside the Caravan and Camping area.

 SI cards (dibbers) and compasses will be available at Registration for those who do not have their own.